fubarhouse/ansible-role-macfonts/README.md

       - Monoisome-Regular.ttf
 ````

-Please note that master releases on github are working and verified, but non-master releases are known to cause fault.
-This may be resolved over time, so feel free to open a ticket.
-I do not intend for this role to be updated regularly unless it becomes popular and/or tickets are opened.
+Please note that master releases on github are working and verified, but non-master releases are known to cause fault - see issue #1.

 ## Dependencies